cirosantilli/git-tutorial/svn.md

 Every time you commit increases this number.

-Take a non SVN file directory and convert it to SVN controlled one:
+Take a non-SVN file directory, convert it to SVN controlled one and push with the given commit message:

-    svn import nonsvn svn
+    svn import "$local_path" "$remote_url" -m "$commit_message"

+## Modify

+Add:

+    svn add $file

 Commit.
 If your SSH is added, this pushes to the original repository.
 In SVN everything happens over the network.

     svn commit -m 'commit message'

-History of commits:
+Log:

     svn log

-What is committed, changed and tracked:
+Status:

     svn status